The Legal Services Commissioner

-It is an offence to use or disclose information provided or obtained during the investigation and complaint process for any purposes except those outlined in the Legal Profession Act 2007.
+It is an offence to use or disclose information provided or obtained in the administration of the Legal Profession Act 2007 for any purpose except those outlined in the Legal Profession Act 2007.

 The Legal Services Commission collects, receives, uses, stores and discloses your personal information in accordance with its obligations under the Legal Profession Act 2007 and the Information Privacy Act 2009.

-For the purposes of assessing, negotiating or investigating a complaint, the Commission may disclose your personal information to the person named in the complaint, their legal representative and the legal profession’s regulatory authority, either the courts, Queensland Law Society (QLS) or the Bar Association of Queensland (BAQ).
+For the purposes of dealing with a complaint, including any investigation, the Commission may disclose your personal information to the complainant, the person named in the complaint, their legal representative, or the regulatory authority, either the Queensland Law Society or the Bar Association of Queensland.

 If a complaint proceeds to a disciplinary hearing, your personal information will usually be disclosed to the disciplinary body.
-A disciplinary body includes the Queensland Civil and Administrative Tribunal (QCAT), and the Legal Practice Committee (LPC).
-Disciplinary hearings are open to the public.
+A disciplinary body includes the courts, the Queensland Civil and Administrative Tribunal (QCAT), and the Legal Practice Committee (LPC).
+Hearings may also be open to the public.